dapr/dapr/samples/distributed-calculator/README.md

     subtractapp-action            ClusterIP      10.0.146.253   <none>          80/TCP,50001/TCP   2m
     ```

-    Each service ending in "-action" represents your service's respective sidecars, while the "calculator-front-end" service represents the external load balancer for the React calculator front-end.
+    Each service ending in "-action" represents your services respective sidecars, while the `calculator-front-end` service represents the external load balancer for the React calculator front-end.

 7. Take the external IP address for `calculator-front-end` and drop it in your browser and voilà!
 You have a working distributed calculator!